 Flexi Boarding and Boarding packages available.

 Religious denomination: Christian foundation welcoming all faiths with a long-standing tradition of welcoming Jewish pupils through the Polack’s House Educational Trust.

 The curriculum: Clifton College offers an outstanding all-round education.
 The College is equally strong in STEM, Literature, Languages and the Arts.
-In 2017, 76% of A Level grades and 92% of GCSE grades were A*-B. 85% of students have won a place at their chosen university, including places at two American universities (Duke and Boston), Oxford, Cambridge and the Royal Academy of Music.
+In 2019, 46% of A Level grades were A*-A. In 2018, 36% of GCSE grades were A*s, 8s or 9s.
+In 2019, 90% of students have won a place at their chosen university, including places at Oxford, Cambridge, Yale, Toronto, San Francisco and Hong Kong.

 Extra curricular activities: The music, art and drama play a large part in the life of the school, as do sport, outdoor pursuits, Clifton in the Community and the Combined Cadet Force.
 The wide range of activities available provide opportunities to develop leadership skills, to take on responsibility, and to broaden interests.

 Pastoral care: The school provides a real sense of community, both to its pupils and their families.
 Pupils form friendships that last a lifetime, with many opportunities in the years after school to network and join together again through the Old Cliftonian Society.
 The house system is at the centre of the Clifton College community; it provides a strong support network for pupils while inter-house competitions offer a fun way for pupils to compete across a variety of talents from the House Play Festival to inter-house debating.

 Name of Head: Dr Tim Greene MA DPhil